kamalu-chioma/kamalu-chioma/README.md

 - 👇 Scroll down to see my pinned projects.

-- 🙃 I love to teach chidren 🤝.
+- 🙃 I love to teach children 🤝.

 </blockquote>